 Low-Carb Chicken Salad with Basil and Parmesan

 This Low-Carb Chicken Salad with Basil and Parmesan is one of the first salads I think about when basil plants are showing up in the stores!
-Use the Diet-Type Index to find more low-carb recipes like this one.
+Use Easy to Cook Recipes to find more low-carb recipes like this one.

 This Low-Carb Chicken Salad with Basil and Parmesan is something you should make as soon as you see those basil plants showing up in the grocery store, and then keep making it all summer, and through the years I’ve learned you just can’t put too much chopped basil in this salad.
 I’m a huge fan of fresh basil, and I’ve been growing basil in my garden and freezing the fresh basil for many years now!
 So of course I’m excited that basil season has started this year, and I want to remind you about this basil-loaded chicken salad recipe that’s one of my summer favorites.

 And yes, I used the word SUMMER!
 Are you as excited as I am that summer is almost here?
 I love all the foods of summer so much and even though my new garden spot is much smaller than the garden I used to have, I still love growing a few vegetables and lots of fresh herbs to use in summer cooking.

 Last week I planted Brandywine tomatoes, Black Krim tomatoes, Cherokee Purple tomatoes, Celebrity tomatoes, Early Girl tomatoes, red bell peppers, Poblano peppers, cucumbers, and basil, and I have lots of perennial herbs growing in the two herb patches by my front sidewalk and next to the garage!
 So I think I’m on the way to lots of summer cooking at my house.